nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to clear all entries of events in Focuris
+1. User requests to clear all entries of events in Focuris.
 2. Focuris clears the entries of events.

     Use case ends.

 **Extensions**

 - 1a.
-The list is already cleared.
+There are no events to be cleared.

   Use case ends.